compyy/PyIOS/README.md

 	-t				Specify -t for Telnet the hosts, otherwise by default its SSH.<Not Functional Yet>

-	-c CMD			Define the command manually in "" (Double Quote), otherwise it will load multiple lines command from cmd.cfg in same folder.
+	-c CMD			Defines the command manually in "" (Double Quote), otherwise it will load multiple lines command from cmd.cfg in same folder.
 					The formation of commands in cmd.cfg should be as following: c1